 This page features a collection of the best resources on St. Thomas Aquinas.
 Just to be clear, there is no single best resource on Aquinas.
 The best one will depend on your preferred learning style and the amount of time you want to spend learning about him.

 To get started, simply choose one of the links below:

 If you want a comprehensive overview:

 - Read the Internet Encyclopedia of Philosophy article on Aquinas.
 However this article is very long at around 40,000 words.
-Here’s a short excerpt that explains why Aquinas is such an important figure in the history of philosophy:
+Here’s a short excerpt that introduces Aquinas:

 “St. Thomas Aquinas was a Dominican priest and Scriptural theologian.
 He took seriously the medieval maxim that “grace perfects and builds on nature; it does not set it aside or destroy it.”
 Therefore, insofar as Thomas thought about philosophy as the discipline that investigates what we can know naturally about God and human beings, he thought that good Scriptural theology, since it treats those same topics, presupposes good philosophical analysis and argumentation.
 Although Thomas authored some works of pure philosophy, most of his philosophizing is found in the context of his doing Scriptural theology.
 Indeed, one finds Thomas engaging in the work of philosophy even in his Biblical commentaries and sermons.